 - Enamel can get worn down or even fracture when neighboring teeth compensate for the work the missing tooth would normally do.

 - Jaw pain and tooth pain can develop from the extra work the teeth surrounding the gap are doing.

-Replacing a missing tooth is a common restorative dentistry procedure, whether it happens through a dental implant, dental bridge, or other treatment.
+Replacing a missing tooth with single tooth implants is a common restorative dentistry procedure, whether it happens through a dental implant, dental bridge, or other treatment.
 Find out what’s right for you.
 Contact Zoma Dental in West Bloomfield to schedule a consultation.